JamesMenetrey/Matrix.NET/README.md

 ## Mathematical definition

-> In mathematics, a matrix (plural matrices) is a rectangular array of numbers, symbols, or expressions, arranged in rows and columns.
+> In mathematics, a matrix (plural matrices) is a rectangular array of numbers, symbols, or expressions.
+> The numbers, symbols or expressions in the matrix are called its *entries* or its *elements*.
+The horizontal and vertical lines of entries in a matrix are called *rows* and *columns*, respectively.
+>
 > *from [Wikipedia](https://en.wikipedia.org/wiki/Matrix_(mathematics))*

 Matrices are commonly written in box brackets or large parentheses: